sematext/docs/docs/integration/kafka.md

 ### Monitoring Consumers

-Monitoring your consumers is crucial to have visibility into topic lag, which can help you quickly identify issues with your pipeline.
+Monitoring your consumers is crucial to have visibility into consumer lag, which can help you quickly identify issues with your pipeline.
 If you're using Java or Scala as the language of choice for the consumers' implementation you need to install the Kafka Monitoring Agent on each host working as a Kafka consumer by running the following command (e.g. for CentOS):

 ```bash
 sudo wget https://pub-repo.sematext.com/centos/sematext.repo -O /etc/yum.repos.d/sematext.repo